-We practiced this recipe twice just to make sure it was what wanted.
+We practiced this recipe twice just to make sure it was what we wanted.

 Who knew making homemade marshmallows could be so easy and FUN!
 Yes FUN!
 You will have fun making them.
 Once you get the hang of making homemade marshmallows you will be whipping them up all the time.

-We know ready that the 10 minute beating time might seem like a daunting task, but it really isn’t as time-consuming as it seems.
+We know already that the 10 minutes beating time might seem like a daunting task, but it really isn’t as time-consuming as it seems.
 And they are worth the wait!